qkrCksDlf/kabojja2/README.md

     --input_image "blue_dog.png" \
     --mask_image "ref_mask1111.jpg" \
     --source_prompt "a dog is lying on the floor" \
-    --target_prompt "a dog is lying on the floor"
+    --target_prompt "a dog is lying on the floor" \
+    --re_init

 ```